 - Unsupported Features Analysis (UFA) report This tool is included in the Appeon Developer toolbar.
 It scans the PowerBuilder application for its unsupported features and assists you in making changes to unsupported features.
-For instructions on how to use the UFA, refer to the Appeon Developer User Guide. - Code Insight This tool is also included in the Appeon Developer toolbar.
+For instructions on how to use the UFA, refer to Using UFA Tool in the Appeon Developer User Guide. - Code Insight This tool is also included in the Appeon Developer toolbar.
 It helps you directly identify unsupported code in the PowerBuilder painter.
-For instructions on how to use the Code Insight, refer to the Appeon Developer User Guide. - Appean Features Help This Help file is a searchable HTML file that can be launched by clicking the Appean Help button in the Appean Developer toolbar.
-It lists the supported and unsupported features in detail and provide recommendations for writing convertible PowerBuilder code following the Appean coding standards.
+For instructions on how to use the Code Insight, refer to Developing with Code Insight in the Appeon Developer User Guide. - Appean Features Help This Help file is a searchable HTML file that can be launched by clicking the Appean Help button in the Appean Developer toolbar.
+It lists the supported and unsupported features in detail and provides recommendations for writing convertible PowerBuilder code following the Appean coding standards.